adriangar8/STMAE_music_source_separation/README.md

 - How it works: Encoder (Conv→BN→ReLU→Pool) → Bottleneck (64 + Dropout) → Decoder (TransposeConv + Skip)
 - Why use it: Trainable on a single GPU (e.g. GTX 1650) as a low‑resource baseline

---> See the data folder's README.md file for more details.
+--> See the models folder's README.md file for more details.